 - Getting feedback from younger age groups through online activity

 - Increasing the use of Online Access services

 - Improving the appointment system with the aim of increasing appointment availability

 How are we going about this?

 A 12 month appointment questionnaire finished in March 2019.
-The surgery and group are going to review the information collected, and see what specific improvements can be made.
+The surgery and group reviewed the information collected, and agreed on the following actions:

-The PPG will also hold an Online Access workshop in Autumn 2019 to increase awareness of the service, and also to show how it works.
+The PPG will also hold an Online Access workshop in 2020 to increase awareness of the service, and also to show how it works.